Close Menu

 This item is incredibly misleading, unethical and dishonest.
 It is a disgrace to the Union Flag it abuses.

 You should avoid eBay items where the title does not match the description like the plague.
-Given eBay does nothing to tackle this issue I would recommend on buying SD cards from Amazon and buy direct from “Amazon”.
+Given eBay does nothing to tackle this issue I would recommend on buying SD cards from Amazon that are sold by “Amazon” rather than a third-party.

 Share.
 Facebook Twitter Pinterest LinkedIn Tumblr Email